influxdata/docs-v2/content/influxdb/cloud/write-data/troubleshoot.md

 - The client or server reached a timeout threshold.
 - The size of the data payload was too large.
 - The data was not formatted correctly.
-- The data did not conform to the explicit bucket schema.
+- The data did not conform to the [explicit bucket schema](/influxdb/cloud/organizations/buckets/bucket-schema/).
+  See how to troubleshoot specific [bucket schema errors](/influxdb/cloud/organizations/buckets/bucket-schema/#troubleshoot-errors).

 Writes may fail partially or completely even though InfluxDB returns an HTTP `2xx` status code for a valid request.
 For example, a partial write may occur when InfluxDB writes all points that conform to the bucket schema, but rejects points that have the wrong data type in a field.